fleetpin/graphql-builder/README.md

 ```

 ## Optional vs Required
 by default using this library all fields are required.
-If you want something to be optional wrap it with Optional<type>.
-It is done this way since optional is a type built into the JDK with existing support.
+If you want something to be optional wrap it with `Optional<type>`.
+It is done this way since `Optional` is part of the JDK can has good 3rd party integration.
   ```java
 @Entity
 public class User {